There are good dreams, bad dreams and daydreams, but for Susan, nothing beats data dreams.

 “That sense that there was nothing off limits in terms of wondering about knowledge, that was just wonderful... it made me who I am, I think.”

-“There’s not a lot of spoon-feeding here, there’s not a lot of hand-holding, and there are a lot of challenges,” Professor Rowland says of the UQ philosophy.
+“There’s not a lot of spoon-feeding here, there’s not a lot of hand-holding, and there are a lot of challenges,” she says.